Presheaf automata: Introduction

 Classical automata can be viewed as one-dimensional HDA and HDA in turn as higher-dimensional generalisations of classical automata.
 In this context, vertices arise as $0$-cells, edges as $1$-cells, but there may also be higher-dimensional cells, to which lower dimensional cells can be attached by face maps, which are higher-dimensional counterparts of the source and target maps of digraphs.
 When formalised as presheafs, the index categories of HDA thus arise as higher-dimensional generalisations of those of classical automata.

-Here, we generalise this construction further to $\cC$-automata para\-metrised by a directed category, or d-category $\cC$, which has distinguished subcategories of ``source-like'' formorphisms $\cC^+$ and ``target-like'' backmorphisms $\cC^-$.
-A $\cC$-automaton is then essentially a presheaf over $\cC$ equipped with start and accept elements, which is why we refer to $\cC$-automata less specifically as ``presheaf automata''.
+Here, we generalise this construction to $\cC$-automata para\-metrised by a directed category or d-category $\cC$, which has distinguished subcategories of ``source-like'' formorphisms $\cC^+$ and ``target-like'' backmorphisms $\cC^-$.
+A $\cC$-automaton is then essentially a presheaf on $\cC$ equipped with start and accept elements, which is why we refer to $\cC$-automata less specifically as ``presheaf automata''.
 The generality of this new model stems from the fact that d-categories provide a uniform way of modelling the index categories of the HDA and automata-like models mentioned.
 For- and backmorphisms allow defining paths or executions of presheaf automata by analogy to those of standard automata.

-Among the presheaf automata we distinguish a class of track objects that are ``generated'' by paths.
+Among the presheaf automata, we distinguish a class of track objects that are ``generated'' by paths.
 These allow defining languages of presheaf automata: they play the role of words of a language, and accepting paths ``recognise'' the track objects they generate.
-Further, maps from track objects to automata provide an alternative notion of execution of automata, by which track objects can be regarded as ``path objects'' in the spirit of Joyal, Nielsen and Winskel~\cite{Joyal-Winskel-Nielsen_Bisimulation}.
-This allows us to define open maps and leads to notions of (bi)simulations for presheaf automata.
-Finally, track objects can be compared using a subsumption relation (a track is subsumed by another if there is a morphism of presheaf automata between them), generaling a similar notion from \cite{FJSZ_HDALang}.
+Further, maps from track objects to automata provide an alternative notion of execution of automata, allowing track objects to be regarded as ``path objects'' in the spirit of Joyal, Nielsen and Winskel~\cite{Joyal-Winskel-Nielsen_Bisimulation}.
+This enables us to define open maps and it leads to notions of (bi)simulations for presheaf automata.
+Finally, track objects can be compared using a subsumption relation (a track is subsumed by another one if there is a morphism of presheaf automata between them), generaling a similar notion from \cite{FJSZ_HDALang}.